Mendeley/mrec/_sources/evaluation.txt

 The recommendations themselves will be written to file in the ``--outdir``, in tsv format `user`, `item`, `score`.
 The `score` is not directly meaningful but higher is better for when comparing two recommended items for the same user.

+If your dataset is of any significant size, and particularly if your trained model is a matrix factorization recommender, you may want to limit the amount of memory allocated by each task to avoid OOM errors.
+You can do this with the ``--mb_per_task`` option: bear in mind that the amount of memory specified with this option will be used concurrently on each IPython engine.

 Evaluating existing recommendations
 -----------------------------------